-I love this Minestrone Soup from Jamie Oliver’s Venice Food Escapes, but have historically I’ve always hated minestrone soup.
+I love Jamie Oliver’s Minestrone from his Venice Food Escapes show, but have historically I’ve always hated minestrone soup.
 Maybe I’ve just had bad minestrone as a kid, you know, the commercialized canned Campbell’s soup variety with an acidic tomato paste taste.
 I wasn’t even willing to give this soup another chance, until I got hooked on watching Jamie Oliver’s Food Escapes.

 It was inspiring seeing the fresh garden veggies go from garden to pot to plate, you forgot they were in a prison.
 There are a only few things that aren’t readily available in my fridge or garden that Jamie uses in his recipe.
 Zucchini flowers, radicchio, a boney end of a prosciutto, and home made pesto.
 I love home made pesto, but be careful not to overpower the soup, and don’t use store bought pesto, for your sake.